en

 Wasou Kajiura.
 Image via Wasou Kajiura

-Close to Osu Shopping Street, this kimono rental shop is also a kimono school with regular lessons that teach you how to wear a kimono.
-The friendly staff advises you about the kimono that fits you best.
+Close to Osu Shopping Street, this Kimono rental shop is also a Kimono school with regular lessons that teach you how to wear a Kimono.
+The friendly staff will advise you about the Kimono that fits you best.
+Their location is perfect for exploring the Osu shopping streets in a stunning Kimono.

 Wasou Kajiura (和装カジウラ)